 Mean score of companies in the Rail Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, GB Railfreight (GBRf) reported total carbon emissions of approximately 180,582,000 kg CO2e.
-This figure includes Scope 1 emissions of about 8,000 kg CO2e, primarily from mobile combustion, which accounted for approximately 139,343,000 kg CO2e.
-Scope 2 emissions from purchased electricity were around 924,000 kg CO2e, while Scope 3 emissions totalled approximately 37,953,000 kg CO2e, mainly from fuel and energy-related activities.
+This figure includes Scope 1 emissions of about 8,000 kg CO2e, primarily from mobile combustion, and Scope 2 emissions of approximately 924,000 kg CO2e from purchased electricity.
+Additionally, Scope 3 emissions were reported at around 37,953,000 kg CO2e, with significant contributions from fuel and energy-related activities, which accounted for about 35,213,000 kg CO2e.
 Comparatively, in 2023, GBRf's total emissions were about 184,944,000 kg CO2e, with Scope 1 emissions at approximately 9,000 kg CO2e, Scope 2 emissions at around 907,000 kg CO2e, and Scope 3 emissions at about 37,325,000 kg CO2e.
-In 2022, the total emissions were approximately 166,879,000 kg CO2e, with Scope 1 emissions significantly higher at about 164,036,000 kg CO2e.
+In 2022, the total emissions were lower at approximately 166,879,000 kg CO2e, with Scope 1 emissions significantly higher at about 164,036,000 kg CO2e.
 GBRf has set ambitious climate commitments, aiming for a 100% reduction in all Scope 1, 2, and 3 emissions by 2050.
-This long-term target was established in 2023 and reflects the company's commitment to achieving net-zero emissions.
-These targets are part of GBRf's broader sustainability strategy and align with industry standards for climate action.
-The emissions data is cascaded from GB Railfreight Limited, which is committed to these reduction initiatives as part of its corporate responsibility.
-The company is actively working towards these goals, demonstrating its dedication to reducing its carbon footprint in the rail freight sector.
+This long-term target was established in 2023 and is part of their broader strategy to achieve net-zero emissions.
+The company is also aligned with the Science Based Targets initiative (SBTi), committing to similar long-term reduction goals across all scopes.
+The emissions data for GBRf is cascaded from its parent organization, GB Railfreight Limited, and reflects their ongoing commitment to sustainability within the rail transport sector.

 Access structured emissions data, company-specific emission factors, and source documents